Clarifying Shampoos: Why Your Hair And Scalp Need A Detox…

 And for this reason:

-Many people have adopted a new hair care routine called the No Poo Low Poo methods.
+Many people are turning to a new hair care routine called the No Poo method.

 No-poo means going weeks without washing your hair with a shampoo.